SharunT/Resume/README.md

 # Resume
-Contains about the actions and achievements that I posses
+Contains about the actions and achievements that I've secured